Tracking

 • Track Orthosis Progress: Caregivers can log the amount of time their child wears the orthosis and exercise each day.

-• Therapy Routine Guidance: Access and follow animated exercises and stretches designed to improve Achilles tendon flexibility.
+• Therapy Routine Guidance: Access and follow animated exercises and stretches designed to improve flexibility and balance.

 • Progress Tracking: View the child’s progress in therapy, such as improved mobility or increased wear time.